Homeowners, do you need help to tackle repairs, or are you struggling to afford essential improvements to your home?

 work or access the local 'Handy Person' Service where this exists and you are eligible for help.

-- Choose a suitable contractor and to get fair estimates for the work, and to manage the contractor while works are being carried out.
+- Advise you how to choose a suitable contractor and to get fair estimates for the work.

 - Decide whether staying put or moving home offers the better solution for your needs.

 If you are struggling to afford to keep your home safe and comfortable to live in, an